GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 45

 The average age of some males and 15 females is 18 years.
-The sum of the ages of 15 females is 240 years and average age of males is 20 years.
+The sum of the ages of 15 females is 240 years, and the average age of males is 20 years.
 Find the number of males.

 Show Answer